LiuPineapple/LintCode-LeetCode-JianzhiOffer/README.md

 # LintCode-LeetCode
-Used to practice LintCode and LeetCode
+Use this repository to practice LintCode and LeetCode